 In particular, China and India share a hotly contested border over which controversy has arisen more than once this year, again reading CNN.

-"The lack of adequate coordination of climate control and weather modification activities (could) lead to allegations of" rain theft "between neighboring regions," researchers from National Taiwan University concluded just 3 years ago in a paper published in Geoforum.
+"The lack of adequate coordination of climate control and weather modification activities (could) lead to allegations of" rain theft "among neighboring regions," researchers from National Taiwan University concluded just 3 years ago in a paper published in Geoforum.

 In the past, China has used its weather modification technology to sow clouds well in advance of major events such as the 2008 Olympics and political meetings, so that the events themselves would happen in clear skies.